JamesRocker-Simply/prospector_webscraper/README.md

 ## For the future

-1. We might want to consider connecting the application up with the snowflake instance and enable some form of caching some websites aren't repeatedly queried.
+1. We will need some form of caching so websites aren't repeatedly queried.
-2. We might want to look into a more complex library [scrapy](https://scrapy.org/) which I'm not familiar with but has some useful webspider functions, IP masking, asynchronous scraping which would allow for much faster multi scraping
+2. We might want to look into a more complex library [scrapy](https://scrapy.org/).
+   I'm not familiar with it but has some useful webspider functions, IP masking, asynchronous scraping which would allow for much faster multi scraping.
-3. We probably want some form of caching, so we don't look at websites where we already scraped the data
+3. Currently, the results are not stored anywhere beyond a temporary Excel file.
+   The capability is there with the `data_store` module.
+This has not been added in due to insufficient time and no MVP set.

 ## Local Selenium Development Issues